rbccps-iisc/ideam/README.md

 3. **Serving smart city middleware on** https://localhost:8443

     The application will be serving with a self-signed certificate.
-If you want to use your certificate, have your .crt and .key file as config/kong/default_443.crt and config/kong/default_443.key respectively.
+If you want to use your certificate, have your .crt and .key file as config/kong/default_443.crt and config/kong/default_443.key respectively and do a fresh installation.

+    All the GET, POST DELETE requests mentioned in https://rbccps.org/smartcity/doku.php , can be done on https://localhost:8443 .

+    For example, registeration of device to local middleware is as follows.

+    `curl -i -X GET "https://localhost:8443/api/0.1.0/register" -H 'apikey: <provider_api_key>' -H 'resourceID: <Your-Resource-ID>' -H 'serviceType: publish,subscribe,historicData' `

 ### NOTE:
    Middleware has been tested on macOS as well.
    After satisfying the requirements, mention `OS=macOS` in middleware.conf.
 Then follow instructions mentioned in Usage.

-### TODO:

-- [ ] Support middleware installation using .deb, .rpm packages
-- [ ] Test code registering, publishing, subscribing to the middleware